 – Dan Stubbergaard

 In collaboration with CN3, EKJ’s construction engineers calculated and created 3D projections of the iconic concrete dome constructions.
 The solution is based on a shell construction as the load-bearing structure.
 Aesthetically, the design provides a large airy space underneath the bicycle hills.
-However, while a shell construction does not normally have holes in it, these domes have large openings, which constituted a significant challenge and required additional statistical analyses.
+However, while a shell construction does not usually have holes in it, these domes have large openings, which constituted a significant challenge and required additional statistical analyses.

 COBE is an architectural firm founded in 2006 by architect Dan Stubbergaard.
 In thirteen years, COBE has become a leading office with a profound understanding of the function of architecture as a social engine.
 The firm’s projects are shaped by the specific potentials of each given site and insist on generating added value for the future users and the surrounding environment.
 Another key priority for COBE is sustainability and green solutions.